sylus-squared/skidX/README.md

 **Important note**<br/>
 *This project is currently at a very early stage and is just a proof of concept.
 Because of this I would not recommend using this any time soon.
 It will most likely be insecure and resource intensive (especially on the sandbox VM).* <br/>
 # What is it?
-skiX is a self hosted malware analysis environment for malicious minecraft mods.
+skidX is a self hosted malware analysis environment for malicious minecraft mods.
 There are many other online sandboxes for analysing traditional malware, however, due to the fact that minecraft (and forge/fabric) is a requirement to execute the mod, none of them work with minecraft mods :( <br/>

 And while there are solutions to tell if a mod is malicious (see [isthisarat](https://isthisarat.com)) extracting the C2 can be difficult by just analysing the code (especially if its been obfuscated). <br/>